 ImmuNext is developing immune-based therapeutics to treat patients with immune-related disorders, including autoimmunity, cancer, transplantation rejection, and infectious disease.
 We are targeting critical immunomodulatory molecules that either promote or suppress immune responses to restore immune homeostasis and cure disease.
 Using antibody-based therapeutics, a spectrum of newly identified molecules are being targeted to achieve disease remission.

-Anti-VISTA, a negative checkpoint regulator antagonist for the treatment of cancer, is in the clinic.
+Anti-VISTA, a negative checkpoint regulator antagonist for the treatment of cancer, is a clinical stage program.

 VISTA agonists for the treatment of autoimmune disease.